Cervest/ds-generative-reflectance-fusion/README.md

 __Directories :__
 - `config/`: YAML configuration specification files for generation and derivation
-- `data/` : MNIST and time series datasets used for toy product generation
+- `data/` : Time series datasets used for toy product generation
 - `docs/`: any paper, notes, image relevant to this repository
 - `notebooks/`: demonstration notebooks
 - `src/`: all modules to run generation and derivation process